-Heard there are chickens that lay blue eggs?
+Heard about chickens that lay blue eggs?
 Want one?
 Then you’re in for a treat – in this article, you’ll discover several chickens that pop out gorgeous, sky-colored eggs!

 Why Are Some Chicken Eggs Blue?

-No, it doesn’t mean these chickens are sick – it just means a virus caused a genetic mutation that lead to blue eggs.
+If it’s caused by a virus, does that mean the chickens are sick?
+No, it doesn’t – it just means a virus caused a genetic mutation that lead to blue eggs.
 And now we get to benefit.

 Another common question is whether blue eggs are genetically modified.
 No, they’re definitely not!
 They’re completely natural!